AgoraLab/agora-chat-uikit/chat-room/web/product-features.md

 Users can translate a single message in a chat room from one language to another.
 The translation feature can help members in a chat room overcome language barriers and facilitate cross-language communication and exchange.

-In UIKit, by default, a user can click **⋮** next to the message to trigger the translation option.
-The default translated language is the default language of the browser.
-For example, if your browser's language is English, the target language of the message translation is also English.
+In UIKit, by default, users can click the ⋮ icon next to a message to trigger the translation option.
+The default translation language is the browser’s default language.
+For example, if your browser’s language is English, the target language for the message translation will also be English.
 The translated message is displayed in place of the original message.

 ![Translate a message](../assets/images/msg_translate.png)

 ### Recall a message

-After a user sends a message, they may find that the content of the message is incorrect or inappropriate.
-They can use the message recall feature to delete the message from the chat window of the chat room, so that other users can no longer see it.
-In UIKit, by default, a user can click **⋮** next to the message to trigger the recall option.
-The default recall limit is 2 minutes, and it can no longer be recalled after the timeout.
-The time limit can be adjusted through Agora Console, to a maximum of 7 days.
+After sending a message, users may find that its content is incorrect or inappropriate.
+They can use the message recall feature to delete the message from the chat window, so other users can no longer see it.
+In UIKit, by default, users can click the ⋮ icon next to a message to trigger the recall option.
+The default recall limit is 2 minutes, after which the message can no longer be recalled.
+This time limit can be adjusted through the Agora Console, up to a maximum of 7 days.

 Users can only recall their own messages.
 Even the chat room owner cannot recall messages sent by other members.